HnZGaming/Gaalsien/Instance/motd.md

 * Exo Tech Source components can be obtained as any other Tech components.
 * The refinery block only exists in the designated PvP area.

+## Instant Grinder

+Type `!grind this` on a cockpit to instantly shred the entire grid into components.

+Remarks:

+* Do NOT run this command on a large grid.
+* Do NOT run this command on a "connected" grid.
+* Loss of assets will NOT be restored by admin.

+Components will be pushed to your character inventory.
+The character inventory will "expand" beyond the vanilla capacity in order to accomodate everything, but there's a finite extent of the character inventory that leads to "nonretractable" state: about **60-70 slots**.
+It is strongly recommended that you empty out the grid's inventories beforehand but ultimately there's no 100% safety with this command.

+Command will attempt to process every other grid connected to the subject grid.
+Make sure that your grid is neither connected to other grids via connector blocks nor merge blocks.

+Loss of assets will NOT be restored by admin.

 ## Chat Commands

 |Command|Description|